Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Related Works

 The idea of machine unlearning task was initially proposed by \citep{kurmanji2023towards} in the setting of data deletion and privacy.
 The straightforward strategy of modifying the training data and retraining the model is often impractical, as it is both resource-demanding and slow to accommodate new requirements \citep{carlini2022privacy,o2022stable}.
 Alternative approaches, such as applying filters after generation or steering outputs at inference time, typically prove insufficient, since users can easily bypass such safeguards \citep{rando2022red,schramowski2023safe}.

 More recent work on unlearning within diffusion models focuses on parameter updates that suppress unwanted concepts.
-EDiff \citep{wu2024erasediff} achieves this through a bi-level optimization, while ESD \citep{gandikota2023erasing} modifies classifier-free guidance by incorporating negative prompts.
+EraseDiff (ED) \citep{wu2024erasediff} achieves this through a bi-level optimization scheme, while ESD \citep{gandikota2023erasing} modifies classifier-free guidance by incorporating negative prompts.
 FMN \citep{zhang2024forget} introduces a targeted loss on attention layers to steer the forgetting process.
 SalUn \citep{fan2023salun} and SHS \citep{wu2024scissorhands} adapt model weights by exploiting saliency and sensitivity analyses to localize parameters relevant to the concept.
 SEMU \citep{sendera2025semu} leverages Singular Value Decomposition (SVD) to project representations into a lower-dimensional space that facilitates selective erasure.
 Selective Ablation (SA) \citep{heng2023selective} replaces the distribution of a forbidden concept with that of a surrogate, an idea extended in Concept Ablation (CA) \citep{kumari2023ablating} using predefined anchors.
 In another direction, SPM \citep{lyu2024one} employs structural interventions by inserting lightweight linear adapters that block the flow of targeted features.
 SAeUron \citep{cywinski2025saeuron} applies sparse autoencoders to isolate and suppress concept-specific representations, offering interpretable and robust unlearning with minimal performance degradation, even under adversarial prompting.
-On the other hand, AdvUnlearn \citep{zhang2024defensive} proposes the use of adversarial training to directly optimize the text encoder.
+On the other hand, AdvUnlearn \citep{zhang2024defensive} proposes using adversarial training to optimize the text encoder directly.

 Low-Rank Adaptation (LoRA) \citep{hu2022lora}, initially proposed for efficient concept injection in text-to-image models, has also been repurposed for forgetting tasks \citep{lu2024mace}.
 The MACE framework \citep{lu2024mace} combines two LoRA modules with segmentation masks generated by Grounded-SAM \citep{liu2024grounding}.
 In UnGuide~\citep{polowczyk2025unguide}, the concept of UnGuidance refers to a dynamic inference mechanism that leverages Classifier-Free Guidance (CFG) to exert precise control over the unlearning process.